Meet the Committee Selecting the Next Winners of Our $100,000 Spark Prize!

 Each year, the Spark Prize Committee leads a comprehensive review process to select 20 finalists and ultimately five Brooklyn-based organizations to receive the $100,000 Spark Prize.

-Made up of 35 members all hailing from Brooklyn, the Committee includes local business owners Jackie Cusana (Ample Hills Creamery), Andrew Tarlow (Marlow & Sons, Diner, Roman's) and Kai Avent-deLeon (Sincerely, Tommy), comedic actress Ana Gasteyer, civic leaders NYC Department of Health and Mental Hygiene Assistant Commissioner Dr. Torian Easterling and Brooklyn Navy Yard Chair Hank Gutman, and social activists De’Ara Balenger and Darnell Moore.
+Made up of 35 members all hailing from Brooklyn, the Committee includes local business owners Jackie Cuscuna (Ample Hills Creamery) and Andrew Tarlow (Marlow & Sons, Diner, Roman's), comedic actress Ana Gasteyer, civic leader NYC Department of Health and Mental Hygiene Assistant Commissioner Dr. Torian Easterling, and social activists De’Ara Balenger and Darnell Moore.

 The Spark Prize Committee not only allows us to collaborate with Brooklyn leaders, it also exposes Committee members to an incredibly diverse range of high impact nonprofits across Brooklyn.